juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### Community edition

-Before using PV, you should [create a JuiceFS volume](https://juicefs.com/docs/community/quick_start_guide/#creating-a-file-system), for example:
+Before using PV, you should [create a file system](https://juicefs.com/docs/community/quick_start_guide/#creating-a-file-system), for example:

 ```shell
 juicefs format \